 Jeff: Federal government users are struggling to adopt BYOD because of legacy issues and legal and policy-based issues.
 The consumerization of IT is driving cloud-based services with strong policies around data protection and security.
 If there are BYOD cases that allow iOS and Android, then our Security Technical Implementation Guide (STIG)-approved Secure Work Space enables us to meet those BYOD capabilities and offer agencies a multi-vendor management environment that enables non-BlackBerry smartphones and tablets to be protected as well as BlackBerry devices.

 In addition, we are launching services such as the eBBM Suite.
-The first product in this portfolio is BBM Protected for secure enterprise-class messaging.
+The first product in this portfolio is BBM Enterprise (formerly known as BBM Protected) for secure enterprise-class messaging.
 And once our agreement to acquire Secusmart is complete, it will further enhance our anti-eavesdropping capabilities on voice and data communications.

 BizBlog: Switching gears to something more light – what is your favorite thing about living in D.C. area?